kartonfarkas/api_docs/source/suite/emails/media_file_upload.rst

 Where:

-* *filename*: The resulting file name in the media database after upload
+* *filename* is the resulting file name in the media database after upload
-* *original_name*: The file name provided in the request
+* *original_name* is the file name provided in the request

 Errors
 ------